zainabsaad99/Custom_IDS/README.md

 - **Inputs**
   - **Target IP**: Specify the IP address of the target machine
   - **SSH username**: Enter the username of the server being targeted
   - **Password list directory**: Specify the directory in the attacker machine that contains the list of passwords to be referenced.
 I found a "10k most common" passwords list on GitHub and used it.
-It is included in the attack folder as "pass.txt".
+It is included in this repository as "pass.txt".

 ## Repository Contents